University College Boat Club (Durham): Boathouse and fleet

 UCBC uses University College boathouse on the River Wear just below Durham Cathedral and a short walk from the Castle.
 It is at one end of the rowable stretch of river in Durham, on the Bailey, downstream of Prebends Bridge but upstream of the weir.
-The boathouse is shared by St Aidan's College Boat Club (SACBC).
+St Aidan's College Boat Club (SACBC) also racks boats in this boathouse.

-It was constructed in the 1880s and used to have a bar and baths.
-These have since been removed to allow additional racking space.
-The club shares a landing stage with St Leonard's School Durham who occupy the adjacent boathouse.
-The original College landing stage was too close to the weir and has been abandoned for many decades.

-UCBC owns 3 VIIIs, 8 IVs, and numerous smaller boats.
-These were manufactured by Vespoli, Stampfli, Janousek, Sims and Browns Boathouse and the oars were produced by Concept2 or Croker.
+UCBC owns 2 VIIIs, 6 IVs, and smaller boats.
+These were manufactured by Vespoli, Stampfli, Janousek, WinTech, Sims and Browns Boathouse and the oars were produced by Concept2.

-The club used to own a minibus to travel to races.
-However it was sold in 2002 and trailer space is now provided by Durham Amateur Rowing Club or Durham University Boat Club.
+For races outside Durham the club either rents local boats or rents trailer space e.g. from Durham Amateur Rowing Club or Durham University Boat Club.

 Races

 UCBC competes in many races and regattas both in the North East and the rest of the United Kingdom.
-Below are some of the events UCBC has competed in over the last few years:
+Below are some of the events UCBC has competed in the past: